OutSystems/docs-odc/src/eap/reuse-elements.md

 1. Right-click the Server Action.
 2. Select Expose as Service Action.
 This creates a Service Action that invokes the Server Action and its properties.

+## View app reuse in the Portal
+Use the Project Neo Portal to view a list of apps deployed to each stage.
+When you click an app, you see the following details about it:

+* The stage on which it's deployed (Dev, QA, or Prod)
+* The app's consumers or producers